AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 If you want to disable the selection ability, use "none" as the {api:anychart.core.utils.Interactivity#selectionMode}selectionMode(){api} argument.

-To unselect the points without preventing the selection ability use {api:anychart.core.SeriesBase#unselect}unselect(){api} method.
-As well as in the situation with unhovering, you can define the points or set no parameters to the method.
+To deselect the points without disabling the selection ability use {api:anychart.core.SeriesBase#unselect}unselect(){api} method.
+You can specify the points or set no parameters to the method.
 Try to use it in our playground.

 #### Single Point